Skip to content

 File picker

-multiple: str = False
+multiple: bool = False

 The user can select multiple files.